Deming Bronson

 Deming Bronson (July 8, 1894 – May 29, 1957) was a United States Army officer who received the United States military's highest award, the Medal of Honor, for his actions in World War I.

 Bronson was born on July 8, 1894, in Rhinelander, Wisconsin.
 He attended the University of Washington where he majored in forestry and from 1912 to 1916, played on the Washington Huskies football team.
 The University of Washington has erected a monument to commemorate eight alumni who have received the Medal Of Honor.
-No other non-service University has as many.

 Bronson joined the Army from Seattle, Washington, and by September 26, 1918, was serving in France as a first lieutenant with Company H of the 364th Infantry Regiment, 91st Division.
 On the first day of the Meuse-Argonne Offensive, near the village of Eclisfontaine, he was wounded by a grenade but continued to fight and helped capture an enemy dugout.
 Shot in the arm later that day, he refused medical evacuation and remained with his unit through the night.
 The next morning, after joining a company which was on the front line of an attack, he assisted in the capture of Eclisfontaine and an enemy machine gun position.
 As the company withdrew, he was wounded a third time by an artillery shell, but again refused to be evacuated and remained with his men all night.
 Bronson recovered from his injuries and was awarded the Medal of Honor in the office of President Herbert Hoover on November 19, 1929.
 After the war, Bronson became an executive with a paint company in Ohio and New Jersey, and later worked in the family lumber business in Oregon.

 He died May 29, 1957, and is buried at Arlington National Cemetery in Arlington, Virginia.
 His grave can be found in Section 30, Lot 500.